 - Michigan law governs this document.
-It is intended to be valid wherever it is presented. - If one provision in this document turns out to be invalid, the others remain in effect. - A copy of this document has the same legal force as the original.
+It is intended to be valid in any jurisdiction where it is presented. - If one provision in this document turns out to be invalid, the others remain in effect. - A copy of this document has the same legal force as the original.